Marle Hall

 Marle Hall (also Marl Hall) is a Grade II listed Georgian building in Conwy County Borough, North Wales, situated close to Llandudno Junction and Snowdonia National Park.
+Built by Sir Hugh Williams, 5th Baronet, Marle Hall later became a convalescent home, and in 1971 was bought by Warwickshire County Council, who used it as an educational outward-bound centre that schools in the county could hire.
+Warwickshire County Council sold the property in March 2022, citing the high maintenance cost, its under use, and the large amount of work required to modernise the building.

 History

-The first Marle Hall was built by Sir Hugh Williams, 5th Baronet (1628–1686), of the Williams baronets, of Penrhyn.
-It was a Jacobean mansion (c.1661), then substantially expanded in the early 18th-century in the Georgian style.
+The first Marle Hall was built by Sir Hugh Williams, 5th Baronet (1628–1686), of the Williams baronets of Penrhyn.
+It was a Jacobean mansion (c.
+1661), then substantially expanded in the early 18th century in the Georgian style.
 It passed by marriage out of the Williams family to Terence Prendergast (died 1776).

 A fire in the 18th century reduced the Hall to one wing, with the other parts left roofless.
 On the basis of a suggestion of 1875 by John Price (1803–1887) ("Old Price"), the Hall has been considered to have been a source for the poem "The Haunted House" by Thomas Hood.

 The Marle estate was subsequently bought by Thomas Williams of Llanidan.
 Owen Williams, his great-grandson, sold it off in 1889, and Marle Hall went to Corbet Woodall.

-By 1898 Marle Hall was used as a convalescent home, and it underwent restoration at the turn of the century.
-Since 1971 the property has been owned by Warwickshire County Council who have operated it as an outdoors learning centre providing residential trips and courses for schoolchildren in Warwickshire.
-Activities on offer at the facility include canoeing, rock climbing and hiking, and it became a popular venue for educational trips from the Warwickshire, as well as other areas.
+By 1898, Marle Hall was used as a convalescent home, and it underwent restoration at the turn of the century.
+Since 1971, the property has been owned by Warwickshire County Council, which has operated it as an outdoor learning centre providing residential trips and courses for schoolchildren in Warwickshire.
+Activities on offer at the facility include canoeing, rock climbing and hiking, and it has become a popular venue for educational trips from Warwickshire, as well as other areas.
 The building received its listed status in 1950.